dnet/Pic4Review-Frontend/README.md

 Pic4Review is already available online for use (see link on top of this document).
 If you want to run your own, you can grab one of the [recent builds](https://pic4review.pavie.info/builds/).
 To work on project development, you can read [develop documentation](DEVELOP.md).

+## Contributors

+Pic4Review exists and is everyday improving thanks to the __amazing people__ following :

+* Adrien Pavie, the creator and main developer of Pic4Review
+* Jean-Louis Zimmermann, for his ideas and experimenting various use cases
+* Florian Lainez, for his ideas on improving the user experience
+* Christopher Beddow, for testing the tool and providing Mapillary support
+* Nuno Caldeira, for creating documentation ressources
+* And all users, for using the tool and sharing their ideas !

 ## License

 Copyright 2017-2019 Adrien PAVIE